Volume 61 Issue 10 October 2011

 A selection of readers' correspondence with the editor, Paul Lay.

-Seventy-five years on, the Battle of Cable Street still holds a proud place in anti-fascist memory, considered a decisive victory against the far right.
+The Battle of Cable Street still holds a proud place in anti-fascist memory, considered a decisive victory against the far right.
 In fact, the event boosted domestic fascism and antisemitism and made life far more unpleasant for its Jewish victims, explains Daniel Tilles.

 Identifying those who took part in the recent riots in London and other English cities may prove easier than in past disorders, but the recent widespread introduction of surveillance technology brings its own problems, argues Edward Higgs.